SimpleFinance/simplespec/README.md

 (e.g., data-intensive tests) spend a lot of time setting up or tearing down state.

-Unlike JUnit, Simplespec doesn't require your test methods to return void.
+Unlike JUnit, simplespec doesn't require your test methods to return void.

-The outer `Spec` instance has `beforeEach` and `afterEach` methods which can be overridden to perform setup and teardown tasks for each test contained in the context.
-Simplespec also provides `BeforeEach`, `AfterEach`, and `BeforeAndAfterEach` traits which inner classes can extend to perform more tightly-scoped setup and teardown tasks.
+The outer `Spec` instance has `beforeEach` and `afterEach` methods which can be overridden to perform setup and teardown tasks for each test contained in the context. simplespec also provides `BeforeEach`, `AfterEach`, and `BeforeAndAfterEach` traits which inner classes can extend to perform more tightly-scoped setup and teardown tasks.